Skaftafell Blue Ice Cave & Glacier Hike

-Join this adventure tour where you will experience all the fantastic features of a glacier; you will hike up an outlet of Vatnajökull glacier, Europe’s largest glacier, where you’ll have the once-in-a-lifetime opportunity to enter a crystal blue ice cave, one of the rarest natural phenomena that human eyes have ever encountered.
+Join this adventure tour where you will experience all the fantastic features of a glacier; you will hike up an outlet of Vatnajökull glacier, Europe’s largest glacier, where you’ll have the once-in-a-lifetime opportunity to enter a crystal blue ice cave.

 Are you ready for the adventure?

-You will meet your experienced glacier guide by our office at Skaftafell Terminal by the main road.
-Skaftafell is a beautiful nature reserve in south-east Iceland, filled with spectacular natural wonder.
-You will explore one of these wonders today in a tongue or the larger Vatnajökull.
+Skaftafell is a beautiful nature reserve in south-east Iceland, filled with spectacular natural wonders.
+You will explore one of these wonders on a glacier outlet of Vatnajökull glacier.

-Lace up your hiking boots and get ready for an incredible journey up and inside a glacier with this fantastic Ice Caving and Glacier Hiking tour in Skaftafell Nature Reserve.
-Book now to secure your spot.
-Check availability by choosing a date.
+Lace up your hiking boots and get ready for an incredible journey up and inside a glacier with a fantastic Ice Cave!

 ✓ Certified Glacier Guide

-✓ Glacier & Ice Cave Equipment: helmet, harness, crampons, ice axe, and headlamps
+✓ Glacier equipment: helmet, ice axe, headlamp, and crampons

 • Warm clothes (first layer)